DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 }

 datadog {
-    site = "US"
+    site = "US1"
     checkProjectDependencies = "none" // this is needed in any case for React Native projects }
 ```

+The site value has to match the value in the Datadog SDK configuration.
 For more information, see the [Android Crash Reporting and Error Tracking documentation][6].

 To run the plugin after a build, export your API key as `DD_API_KEY` and run `(cd android && ./gradlew app:uploadMappingRelease)`.